training@oraclesafety.net | (+44) 07788 520642

 This sets the organisational rules, authority, and expectations for how the system operates.

-2. Supporting procedures
+2. Permit to Work procedures

 These translate policy into practical, repeatable actions that reflect how work is actually carried out.